gejames/infoblox_networks/README.md

 ***

 Now that we have a network created, let's create a DHCP range.
-We can use the InfoBlox API for this task as well.
+We can use the Infoblox API for this task as well.

 First, create the template file.